renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

+---
+layout: post
-# Programming in Ceylon - for beginners
+title: Programming in Ceylon - for beginners
+---

 Ceylon is a programming language that was designed from scratch to work in at least 2 different platforms: